-If, after a transaction, should the warrants be exercisable for unlisted securities, the warrant holders may demand a cash payment instead of the delivery of the underlying securities.
-Accordingly, the warrants are accounted for as a liability under ASC 480 "Distinguishing Liabilities from Equity".
-The warrants are measured at fair value, classified as Level 3 in the fair value hierarchy, with movements recorded in finance income/(expense) in the Consolidated Statements of Operations and Comprehensive Loss.
+If, after a transaction, should the warrants be exercisable for unlisted securities, the warrant holders were able to demand a cash payment instead of the delivery of the underlying securities.
+Accordingly, the warrants were accounted for as a liability under ASC 480 "Distinguishing Liabilities from Equity".
+The warrants were measured at fair value, classified as Level 3 in the fair value hierarchy, with movements recorded in other income/(expense) in the Consolidated Statements of Operations and Comprehensive Loss.